 Close Embrace and Open Embrace (III)

-The feeling of dancing close embrace tango is totally different from that in dancing open embrace tango.
-The comforting embrace, enchanting music, and rhythmic motion of the two connected bodies have a hypnotic effect to the dancers, causing them to fall into a state of daydreaming, so heavenly that they don't want to wake up when the tanda ends.
+The feeling of dancing close embrace tango is completely different from that of dancing open embrace tango.
+The enchanting music, comforting embrace, and rhythmic motion of the two intimately connected bodies have a hypnotic effect to the dancers, causing them to fall into a state of dreaming, so heavenly that they don't want to wake up when the tanda ends.
 (See Cradle Effect.)
 In close embrace tango, the male partner feels his female partner’s soft, springy, flexible, sensitive and responsive body.
 She snuggles in his arms, surrenders herself to him and becomes an integral part of him.
-As they dance, her body twists in his arms, her breasts rub his chest, her muscles relax and tense, and her whole body adapts ingeniously and femininely to his changing posture.
+As they dance, her body twists in his arms, her muscles relax and tense, her torso trundles on his torso and breasts rub his chest, and her whole body adapts ingeniously and femininely to his changing posture.
 All these generate a pleasant sensation.
 He feels a real flesh-and-blood woman.
 The beauty of her body and her femininity excite him.
-He enjoys dancing with her because only she as a woman can stir the feelings within him that make him a man - strong, needed, dependable, in charge, and protective, just as only he can stir within her the feelings that she enjoys as a woman.
-His masculinity, strength, support and protection make her feel safe, loved and beautiful.
+He enjoys dancing with her because only she as a woman can stir the feelings within him that make him a man - strong, needed, in charge, dependable, and protective, just as only he can stir within her the feelings that she enjoys as a woman: his masculinity, strength, support, care and protection make her feel safe, loved and beautiful.
 In his embrace she returns to her womanhood again.
-Only in that moment can she fully enjoy being a woman, as in real life she has to be more independent.
+Only in that moment can she fully enjoy being a woman, as in real life she has to be independent.
 Tango is known as a refuge and it has to be danced by the opposite sexes to have that effect.
-When tango is danced by the same-sex partners, something mysterious and magic is missing, and that to me is anti-tango.
-I know some people will argue with me about that.
+When tango is danced by the same-sex partners, something mysterious and magic is missing, and to me that is anti-tango.
+I know some people will argue with me about this.
 But, hey, that’s me.
 I like women and enjoy a dance that contains the beauty of both masculinity and femininity.
+(See Tango and Gender Interdependence.)

 But that is not all.
-If close embrace tango is physical and sensual, it is also romantic and soulful.
+If close embrace tango is sensual and physical, it is also romantic and soulful.
 No one has depicted this aspect of close embrace tango better than Eugene Grigoryev in his short essay What Is Tango?.
-Here I want to quote his essay in its entirety because I myself cannot say any better, and the narration of close embrace tango would not be complete without this depiction of its romantic, dreamy, poetic and heavenly feelings.
+Here I want to quote his essay in its entirety because I myself cannot say any better, and the narrative of close embrace tango would not be complete without this depiction of its romantic, poetic, dreamy and heavenly feelings.
 The following is Eugene’s masterpiece.

 “Tango is more than just a dance or a sequence of steps.
 It is an expression of our emotions, an inner reflection of who we are and what we experience, a way to channel what we feel through movement.
 Tango is a language of expressing what we feel through motion, stirred in us by music, in unison with our partner.
 It comes into your lives in many different ways, as simple interest, a hobby, or a fascination… and ever so slowly it becomes an addiction.